-The European Commission is inviting university graduates from all over the world to apply for Traineeships in the European Commission (EC) for the March 2019 to July 2019 Traineeship Programme.
+The European Commission is inviting university graduates from all over the world to apply for the European Commission Blue Book traineeship programme for the March 2020 to July 2020 period.
 The European Commission Traineeships are paid, 5-month traineeships with the EC or services or agencies, mostly in Brussels, but also in Luxembourg and across the European Union.
-The traineeships start on either 1st March or 1st October of each year.
+There are 2 periods of 5-month traineeships each year, from March to end July and from October to end February of the next year.
 Every year, there are about 1,300 places available.

 Trainees may work for example, in the field of competition law, human resources, environmental policy, etc and a typical trainee’s daily work consists primarily of: attending and organising meetings, working groups, forums and public hearings; researching and compiling documentation, reports, consultations and answering queries; and running projects.

 There are 2 types of traineeship – administrative and translation; and candidates can only apply for 1 type at a time.